February 5, 2020 | By Beth N. Carvin

-Increasing your participation rate can help you get greater amounts of actionable information quicker.
+Increasing your exit interview response rates can help you get greater amounts of actionable information quicker.

 Exit interviews are one of the best ways to get true and honest feedback from employees.
 The downside is that it takes time to build up a significant amount of data.
-Increasing your participation rate can help you get greater amounts of actionable information quicker.
+Increasing your participation response rates can help you get greater amounts of actionable information quicker.

-What is a Good Participation RateResearch shows that the average response rate for paper and pencil exit interviews is approximately 30-35%.
-That means that a company with 2000 employees and 15% turnover rate would expect to receive about 100 completed exit interviews per year.
-At this participation level the organization is getting exit feedback from just 5% of the total employee population.
+What is a Good Response RateResearch shows that the average response rate for paper and pencil exit interviews is approximately 15%, down from a previous 30-35%.
+That means that a company with 2000 employees and 15% turnover rate would expect to receive only 45 completed exit interviews per year.
+At this participation level the organization is getting exit feedback from just 2.25% of the total employee population.

-With just a little extra effort, you should be able to double that response rate.
+With just a little extra effort, you should be able to quadruple that response rate.
 Sixty-five percent (65%) or better is a good goal for exit interview participation.
-This can be accomplished with exit interviews completed by paper and pencil, a web-based online system or by telephone.
+This can be accomplished with exit interviews completed by paper and pencil, email, or telephone, but is easiest to reach via a web-based online system.

 Measuring your ParticipationTo measure response rate, divide the number of completed exit interviews by the number of employees to whom you requested complete an exit interview.
 Ideally the second number should equal the total number of terminations but for practical reasons this is generally not the case.
 As an example, if you have 125 completed exit interviews out of 300 that you asked to complete an exit interview, your participation rate would be 125 / 300 which equals .416 or 41.6%.